AndersDeath/diary2/000-current.md

 Today I got panic. it's something new for me.
 I've exchanged car summer weels to winter ones.
 Me and Ksushe come up with plan B for us.
 If borders are close, we will go to Belarus.
 We will drive there by car and them move to another place. there are flights to Turkey.
 I will try to be calm.
 I sohuld be calm.
 I don't think that I will die.
 I hope that they will proclaim something after my flight.
 Honestly I cannot thing.
 It's really hard for me.
 Tomorrow I should meditate a bit.
 Maybe it will help me.
 I will try to code after this record.
 After that I will go and take a shower.
 It's hard. panic attack has been come to me.

 # 26 Septemper - Monday - Saint-Petersburg

+It's amaizing.
+Ksusha has come back home. other things were no so good.
+Situation is still bad.